argoproj-archive/docs/content/yaml/argo_tutorial_3_deploy_stateless_mlb_app.md

 This tutorial shows how to deploy and scale a stateless, containerized application called Major League Baseball ("MLB") using Argo on Kubernetes.
 This stateless application consists of a node.js deployment and a mongodb deployment.
 These are the steps you'll run to deploy this stateless application:

-* Check out source code from your repo
+* Check out code
-* Deploy the mongodb container
+* Deploy mongodb container
-* Insert the MLB data into mongodb
+* Insert MLB data into mongodb
-* Deploy the Node.js container with the MLB app
+* Deploy Node.js container with the MLB app

 ## Prerequisites
 This tutorial assumes the following: